History of Nate Bargatze in Timeline

 2012: Move to Los Angeles and Album Release

-In 2012, Nate Bargatze moved to Los Angeles and released his first comedy album, Yelled At By A Clown, which peaked at No. 2 on the Billboard Top Ten Comedy Charts.
+In 2012, Nate Bargatze moved to Los Angeles and released his first comedy album, Yelled At By A Clown.

 2013: Appearance on Late Night with Jimmy Fallon

-In 2013, Nate Bargatze was booked on Late Night with Jimmy Fallon and was part of Jimmy Fallon's Clean Cut Comedy Tour.
+In 2013, Nate Bargatze appeared on Late Night with Jimmy Fallon and was part of Jimmy Fallon's Clean Cut Comedy Tour.

-In 2014, Nate Bargatze developed a deal with NBC Universal to create a sitcom based on his life, with Fallon as producer, but the project was scrapped.
-He also auditioned for The Daily Show but was not hired.
+In 2014, Nate Bargatze developed a deal with NBC Universal for a sitcom based on his life, which was later scrapped.
+He also auditioned for The Daily Show, but Jordan Klepper was hired instead.

 2015: Release of 'Full Time Magic'

-In 2015, Nate Bargatze's first hour-long special, Full Time Magic, was released by Comedy Central.
+In 2015, Nate Bargatze released his first hour-long special, Full Time Magic, by Comedy Central.
 The album version reached No. 1 on the Billboard Top Ten Comedy Charts.

 In 2017, Nate Bargatze was featured in the first episode of Netflix's The Standups, which he credited with significantly increasing attendance at his gigs.